jesusfbes/Besaml/README.md

 Part of this code is inspired by the code of [Coursera's Machine Learning course](https://www.coursera.org/learn/machine-learning) by Andrew Ng.

 **Instalation:**

-run `besml_setup.m` file before using the toolbox.
+Run `besml_setup.m` file before using the toolbox.

 **Current Version:**